Ai Accountant

 • Approver bottlenecks when the only person who can approve is traveling

-• Cash constraints and bank limits forcing payment deferrals, Source Source
+• Cash constraints and bank limits forcing payment deferrals

-Use this checklist to score your current state, then focus improvement effort where the score is highest.
+Use this checklist to score your current state.
+Focus improvement effort where the score is highest.

-• No defined approval matrix, only founder or partner signs everything
+• No defined approval matrix; only the founder or partner signs everything

-• Ad hoc payment runs triggered by vendor pressure instead of schedule
+• Ad hoc payment runs triggered by vendor pressure instead of a fixed schedule

-• Wrong GSTIN or place of supply causing GST mismatches, Source
+• Wrong GSTIN or place of supply causing GST mismatches

 • Duplicate invoices and inconsistent numbering systems